mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “Who knows, things could’ve been worse.
 Kent might be a psychopath, so you would’ve definitely dodged a bullet.”

-“If Kent was a psychopath, anyone would be a psychopath.”
+“If Kent's a psychopath, anyone would be a psychopath.”

 “Plus, Kent is ugly.
 There are so many cuter-looking guys.”
 It sounded like Gyuna’s taste in guys was an acquired one.